MicrosoftDocs/azure-docs/articles/iot-central/core/howto-export-data.md

 ## Next steps

-Now that you know how to use the new data export, a suggested next step is to learn [How to use analytics in IoT Central](./howto-create-analytics.md)
+Now that you know how to configure data export, a suggested next step is to learn [Transform data inside your IoT Central application for export](howto-transform-data-internally.md).